temporalio/temporal-jumpstart-java/docs/curriculum/Tests.md

 The boundary for your Workflow functional tests can be determined by these considerations:

+_Do you intend to maintain Activity tests?_
+If not, mocking or stubbing the inner dependencies these Activities use is reasonable.
+This is more compelling if you have already invested in mocks for these dependencies elsewhere.
+This makes your tests "blackbox" tests where you consider the `Activity` an adapter that belongs to the Workflow definition, not the business domain; that is, the only reason an "Activity" component even exists is because the orchestration requires the behavior the Activity encompasses.

 _Does your Workflow definition have conditional branches?_
 If so, mocking or stubbing the Activity definitions themselves can reduce test complexity by directly providing their results, allowing you to verify the branch paths.

-_Do you intend to maintain Activity tests?_
-If not, mocking or stubbing the inner dependencies of these Activities, especially if you already maintain mocks for these, is reasonable.
-This makes your tests "blackbox" tests where you consider the `Activity` an adapter that belongs to the Workflow definition, not the business domain; that is, the only reason an "Activity" exists because of the orchestration that calls the underlying behavior.